adolphasg/terraform-2tier/README.md

-Perfect ✅ — here’s your README.md in full Markdown format, ready to copy straight into your repo:

 # Terraform 2‑Tier AWS Architecture (VPC + EC2 + RDS)

 This project provisions a **highly‑available 2‑tier infrastructure on AWS** using **Terraform** with **Terraform Cloud (VCS workflow)** and **GitHub** as the source of truth.